English folk and traditional music on the Internet

 Bibliographies

-The Vaughan Williams Memorial Library has started publishing its series of study guides on the EFDSS website.
+The Vaughan Williams Memorial Library has started publishing its series of study guides.
 Those available so far are:

 The South Riding Folk Arts Network site has a list of Song collections: online books and Song collections: websites.
 It also has an extensive bibliography of Folk song studies, in five sections: online books and journals, journal articles, websites, Indexes, bibliographies and finding aids, and related material.

-Although their focus is on American and Scottish folk music, the listings at Folk Ballad Bibliography contain much material of interest.
+Although their focus is on American and Scottish folk music, the listings at Ed Cray's Folk Ballad Bibliography contain much material of interest.

 Indexes